Calling all home and pet owners!

 The best way to ensure the best sit possible?
 Leave detailed instructions.
 Take the time to carefully write down sitter duties, emergency contacts, and local info.

 This doesn’t necessarily mean giving yourself a hand cramp handwriting it all down.
 In fact, typing up a document that you can then print out and email to future sitters means less work for yourself in the future!
 And having a document to refer to via email is helpful for sitters to always have on hand.
-TrustedHousesitters.com had a recent update we strongly approve of called a “Welcome Guide”.
+TrustedHousesitters.com has a tool we wholeheartedly recommend called a “Welcome Guide”.
 This is an online page for your house sitter to find all the possible information they may need (again, shareable for future house sitters as well).

 Ultimately, do not leave your sitters without something written unless you like mistakes or don’t mind them contacting you often to ask questions.